Fabric-based star soft robotic gripper: Response of a single V-actuator

 While the variation of the strain energy depends on the localization of the strain energy in the hinge and is difficult to predict analytically, our analytical model allows us to predict the volume change as a function of the angle as we show next.
 We checked numerically that the mechanical response is dominated by the volume variation, as expected in the thin membrane limit.

 When the angle of the actuator changes, the main volume variation comes from the hinge and not from the arms.
 Following the same theoretical framework developed to model the actuator shape at high pressure, we predict the change in volume $V$ with the imposed angle $\phi$.
-Fig.~\ref{fig:overcurvature}E shows $-\bar{V}(\phi)$ for $R^*=0.1$ and $\phi_0=60^\circ$, where $\bar{V}=V/[W^3(\pi-\phi_0)]$ is the dimensionless volume of the hinge section (SI Appendix, Inflation of an annular sector).
+Figure~\ref{fig:overcurvature}e shows $-\bar{V}(\phi)$ for $R^*=0.1$ and $\phi_0=60^\circ$, where $\bar{V}=V/[W^3(\pi-\phi_0)]$ is the dimensionless volume of the hinge section (Inflation of an Annular Sector, Supplementary Material).
 The minimum of the curve corresponds to the target angle $\phi_t$ obtained when no force is applied to the actuator.
-The curve has a parabolic-like shape showing a distinctive asymmetry.
-This asymmetric potential is responsible for the characteristic asymmetrical mechanics of the V-actuator which is stiffer in the opening mode.
+The curve has a parabolic-like shape showing a distinctive asymmetry with respect to its minimum.
+In the membrane limit, this asymmetric potential is directly responsible of the asymmetrical mechanics of the V-actuator, which results in a stiffer response when the V-actuator is open and a softer response when the V-actuator is closed

-More generally, the variation of the volume can be expressed as a function of the coiling factor $\lambda$ for any given initial angle $\phi_0$ as shown on the upper axis of Fig.~\ref{fig:overcurvature}E. The target coiling factor, $\lambda_t$, can be adjusted slightly by changing the slenderness of the actuator as shown in inset.
-From eq.\,\ref{eq:M}, we deduce the volume-variation contribution to the moment which is plotted as a dashed green line in Fig.\,\ref{fig:overcurvature}D.
+More generally, the variation of the volume can be expressed as a function of the coiling factor $\lambda$ for any given initial angle $\phi_0$ as shown on the upper axis of Fig.~\ref{fig:overcurvature}e.
+The target coiling factor, $\lambda_t$, can be adjusted slightly by changing the slenderness of the actuator as shown in inset.
+From Eq.\,(\ref{eq:M}), we deduce the volume-variation contribution to the moment which is plotted as a dashed green line in Fig.\,\ref{fig:overcurvature}d.

 The volume variation with respect to $\phi$ also gives insights into the mechanical stiffness of the V-actuator defined by $C = - \left. d M_T /d \phi \right|_{\phi_t}.$ The volume change contribution to the torsional stiffness of the actuators is: